hejhdiss/pwntool/README.md

 ## Overview

 PWNTOOL is a proof-of-concept application designed as a Hacker's Toolkit, providing a graphical user interface for various cybersecurity tools.
 This project aims to demonstrate a simplified, interactive environment for common penetration testing and network analysis tasks.
+It serves as an early working prototype for an upcoming full-featured project called **pwnpanel**.

 **Concept by:** Muhammed Shafin P (@hejhdiss)

 ## UI Design Credits

-The UI design for this project is inspired by and based on the concepts from [pwnpanel by BytexGrid](https://github.com/BytexGrid/pwnpanel).
-All design credits for the visual layout and thematic elements go to BytexGrid.
-This specific implementation serves as a sample and a proof of concept, leveraging the aesthetic and functional ideas presented in pwnpanel.
+PWNTOOL is a working proof-of-concept implementation for an upcoming full-featured project named **pwnpanel**, currently under collaborative development.
+The visual user interface of this prototype was designed specifically for this project by **BytexGrid**, based on the original concept and architecture by **Muhammed Shafin P (@hejhdiss)**.
+This version demonstrates the early functionality and layout direction of pwnpanel, combining intuitive design with essential cybersecurity tool integration.

 ## Contributors